algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/app-client.md

 ---
 title: "App client and App factory"
-description: "App client and App factory are higher-order use case capabilities provided by AlgoKit Utils that builds on top of the core capabilities, particularly [App deployment](./app-deploy) and [App management](./app)."
+description: "App client and App factory are higher-order use case capabilities provided by AlgoKit Utils that builds on top of the core capabilities, particularly [App deployment](./app-deploy.md) and [App management](./app.md).
+They allow you to access high productivity application clients that work with [ARC-56](https://github.com/algorandfoundation/ARCs/pull/258) and [ARC-32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec defined smart contracts, which you can use to create, update, delete, deploy and call a smart contract and access state data for it."
 ---

 > [!NOTE]